visenze/visearch-sdk-php/README.md

 ###4.1 Indexing Your First Images

 Built for scalability, ViSearch API enables fast and accurate searches on high volume of images.
 Before making your first image search, you need to prepare a list of images and index them into ViSearch by calling the /insert endpoint.
 Each image must have a unique identifier and a publicly downloadable URL.
 ViSearch will parallelly fetch your images from the given URLs, and index the downloaded for searching.
-After the image indexes are built, you can start searching for similar images using the unique identifier (link to Pre-indexed Search section), using a color (link to Color Search Section), or using another image (link to Upload Search Section).
+After the image indexes are built, you can start searching for [similar images using the unique identifier] (https://github.com/visenze/visearch-sdk-java/blob/master/README.md#51-pre-indexed-search), [using a color] (https://github.com/visenze/visearch-sdk-java/blob/master/README.md#52-color-search), or [using another image] (https://github.com/visenze/visearch-sdk-java/blob/master/README.md#53-upload-search).

 To index your images, prepare a list of Images and call the /insert endpoint.